 Eastern Europe is still heterogeneous concerning data quality.
 We use the EU-SILC survey microdata for EU member states and Serbia.
-For many non-EU members, PovcalNet, PIP and heterogenous national surveys are currently the only available survey data source.
+For many non-EU members, PovcalNet, PIP and heterogeneous national surveys are currently the only available survey data source.
 In this light, the integration of further countries into the EU-SILC, already realized for Serbia and currently underway for North Macedonia, Montenegro, and Albania is a positive development.
+As the EU-SILC survey wave was not available at the time of the update, we focus on completing survey data with other sources such as PIP and LIS.
+Specifically, we add data for North Macedonia and Montenegro using PIP tabulations and we rely on LIS for Serbia.

 Tax data in the form of tabulations is still sparse.
 An additional obstacle for the integration of tax information is that capital incomes are withheld at the source in many Eastern European countries.
 Therefore, a combination of personal income tax returns and a database on incomes for which tax was withheld at the source would be necessary.
 Kump and Novokmet (2018) can draw on such a database for Slovenia.
 Access to tax microdata is even less systematic than in Western Europe.